- Home

 The siblings of children with cancer sometimes feel forgotten in the midst of a diagnosis.
 Parental attention is suddenly shifted, and daily routines, family roles and family responsibilities can change for a while.

-Check that siblings realise that they did not cause their brother or sister’s cancer – even if they had been fighting with them or thinking mean thoughts about them.
+It’s not their fault | Check that siblings realise that they did not cause their brother or sister’s cancer – even if they had been fighting with them or thinking mean thoughts about them. |

-Explain that they can help support their brother or sister, and let them think about how they would like to do that.
+What they can do | Explain that they can help support their brother or sister, and let them think about how they would like to do that.
 The sibling relationship is still important, so try to offer plenty of opportunities to maintain it.
-This may involve regular visits to the hospital and/or regular contact via phone, email or social media.
+This may involve regular visits to the hospital and/or regular contact via texting, email or social media. |

-Explain to siblings that you may need to spend a lot of time and energy focused on the child with cancer, but this is out of necessity rather than feeling any less love for your other children.
-Naming the challenges and acknowledging the impact can really help.
+They are loved | Explain to siblings that you may need to spend a lot of time and energy focused on the child with cancer, but this is out of necessity rather than feeling any less love for your other children. |

-Let them know that you will make sure someone is always there to look after them.
-Talk to them about who they would like that person to be if you can’t be there yourself.
+They will always be looked after | Let your children know that you will make sure someone is always there to look after them. |

-Family conversations“My third child, Leo, was diagnosed with leukaemia when he was five years old.
-We didn’t tell the kids straightaway – we needed time to digest the news ourselves.
-I couldn’t even tell my parents.
-Leo knew he was sick because he felt so sick.
-We told him he was in the best place and that the doctors and nurses would help to make him better.
-That was enough at first.
 Because Leo’s siblings were such different ages, I told them individually, but the key messages were the same: Leo hadn’t done anything to cause the leukaemia, it’s not contagious, and he would get well – it was important to offer hope.
 I told them that Leo would look different because of the treatment and that it would take a long while.
-We wanted all the kids to feel involved with Leo’s treatment – we said, ‘You are part of the team, you are part of this.’
-The hospital became part of our family life.”
-Genevieve, mother of four children aged 3, 5, 10 and 14 |

 More resources